COURSE INFORMATION

 TARGET GROUP

-• Humanitarian aid workers and practitioners involved in emergency response and recovery
+• Government and local authority staff involved in emergency response

 COURSE OUTLINE